Irritable Bowel Syndrome (IBS)Skip to the navigation

 Exams and Tests

 Irritable bowel syndrome (IBS) can be diagnosed based on symptoms.
-In most cases, only minimal tests are needed.
-A health professional diagnoses IBS when a person has the typical symptoms of the disorder and, if needed, tests have ruled out other possible causes.
+A doctor diagnoses IBS when a person has the typical symptoms of the disorder and, if needed, tests have ruled out other possible causes.

 Tests may include:

-Thyroid function tests and imaging tests, such as colonoscopy, are occasionally done.
+Thyroid function tests and other tests, such as colonoscopy, are sometimes done.

 - Limit your intake of fatty foods.